 - Kotonoha Katsura from School Days is a subversion; she looks the part (is tall, dark-haired, and buxom) and has a number of admirers (mostly male).
 People assume she's aloof and uncaring because she keeps to herself a lot, but the true reason she does so is due to a lack of self-confidence.
 It's also deconstructed a bit as well; her beauty, apparent aloofness, and popularity with her male admirers mean that most of her female classmates think that she's some sort of seductress out to steal "their" men, which spurs some of them to bully her using almost every trick in the book.

 - Rin Tohsaka from Fate/stay night has long raven hair, is beautiful, elegant and intelligent, but mildly averts this trope by being rather infamously standoffish instead of cool and distant.

-- Eerie Cuties: Layla Delacroix is the Defrosting Ice Queen variety, where she initially comes across as aloof and snarky, but her interactions with her best friend, Tiffany, reveals her softer side.
+- Eerie Cuties: Layla Delacroix is the most popular girl at Charybdis Heights, but is the Defrosting Ice Queen variety.
+She initially comes across as aloof and snarky, but her interactions with her best friend, Tiffany, reveals her softer side.